papis/papis/doc/source/default-settings.rst

 .. papis-config:: picktool

-    This is the program used whenever papis asks you to pick a document or options in general.
+    This is the program used whenever Papis asks to pick a document for a query, pick a file to open, or any other such use case with multiple options.

-    Only option is:
-        - papis
+    The following pickers are available:

+    * ``"papis"``: uses ``papis.picker.Picker`` to display and search through documents.
+    * ``"fzf"``: uses `fzf <https://github.com/junegunn/fzf>` to display and search through documents.

+    Papis pickers use a plugin architecture similar to other components (see :ref:`plugin-architecture`) with the ``papis.picker`` entrypoint.
+Note that not all plugins will support all the same features.

 .. papis-config:: editor
     :default: $EDITOR

     Editor used to edit files in papis, e.g., for the ``papis edit`` command.
-It defaults to the ``$EDITOR`` environment variable, if this is not set then it will default to the ``$VISUAL`` environment variable.
+This will search for the ``$EDITOR`` environment variable or the ``$VISUAL`` environment variables to obtain a default if it is not set.
-    Otherwise the default editor in your system will be used.
+    Otherwise, the default :ref:`config-settings-opentool` will be used.

 .. papis-config:: file-browser

-    File browser to be used when opening a directory.
-It defaults to the default file browser in your system, however, you can set it to different file browsers such as ``dolphin``, ``thunar`` or ``ranger`` just to name a few.
+    File browser used when opening a directory.
+It defaults to the default file browser in your system.
+However, you can set it to different file browsers, such as ``dolphin``, ``thunar`` or ``ranger``, to name a few.

 .. _bibtex-options: